All Episodes

 He was on a kind of standby list for the no-fly list.

-I mean, sometimes it's fully booked, but you can be put on the standby list to get on the no fly list.
+I mean, sometimes it's fully booked, but you can be put on the standby list to get on the no-fly list.

-Uh he was uh he had been reported by the CIA, he was still allowed to board the plane.
+He was still allowed to board the plane.

-Uh and Janet in Compatano said the system worked.
+And Janet Ncompetano said the system worked.

 The system worked.